Why should you use competitive analysis?

 Results you can expect from that kind of tracking (Nike website)

-What can you do with data collected that way?
 For instance, if the competition changes their pricing (i.e. lowers their price), you can adjust accordingly.
-You do it by emphasizing what you consider your competitive advantage to be – be it your product quality, design or yes, lower prices than those of your competitors’.
+You do it by emphasizing what you consider your competitive advantage to be – be it your product quality, design or yes, lower prices than those of your competitors.

 One of the biggest advantages of using media monitoring for competitor analysis is the availability of reports.
 After all, what use is the collected data if we don’t properly analyze it?